furkankamer/itucsdb1932/docs/source/developer/member1.rst

 Etudes Function
 ^^^^^^^^^^^^^^^^^^

-Code
+Etudes Function
 ----

 Etudes function can be seen as 2 parts.
-These parts are according to title of the user:
+These parts are according to the title of the user:

-1. If user is Teacher, html select tags prepared to use in etudes.html template.
-After the select tags prepared, it checks if a form is being post.
-If a form is post, it takes selected values from select tags in the form and it checks if the etude informations are overlaps with any other etude and if it overlaps a error message is sent to render_template.
+1. If the user is Teacher, HTML select tags prepared to use in the etudes.html template.
+After the select tags prepared, it checks if a form is being posted.
+If a form is a post, it takes selected values from select tags in the form and it checks if the etude information overlaps with any other etude and if it overlaps an error message is sent to render_template.
 If no error occurs it runs SQL query to insert new etude to the table.

-2. If user is student, it first implements html list for open etudes using a select sql statement to get existing etudes and then it adds them to the template.
+2. If the user is a student, it first implements an HTML list for open etudes using a select SQL statement to get existing etudes and then it adds them to the template.
 After this task completed it checks again a form post.
 If form posted it detects which row of etude selected using checked radio button.
-Then it gets id of etude to use registry.
-Then it checks if student have another etude that overlaps with new etude, if it is then an error message is send to render_template.
+Then it gets the id of etude to use the registry.
+Then it checks if the student has another etude that overlaps with a new etude if it is then an error message is sent to render_template.
 If no error occurs then it inserts etude id to *registeredstudents* table and user id also to use it in other processes.
 The function is then completed.

 .. code-block:: python